Hermanspann Chinook: Design and development

-The improved Chinook S features an improved wing tip design, system and structure refinements and a BRS-1200 ballistic parachute.
+The improved Chinook S features an improved wing tip design, system and structure refinements, and a BRS-1200 ballistic parachute.

 Only one Chinook was constructed and it was registered with the US Federal Aviation Administration in the Experimental - Amateur-built category.

 Operational history

-In March 2015 the Chinook was still registered with the FAA to Hermanspann.
+As of March 2015, the Chinook was still registered with the FAA to Hermanspann.

-After the conclusion of a number of research projects including about rain effects, performance measurements and stall dynamics, the sailplane was being employed extensively through 2015 for cross-country flying, having made a total of five crossings of the Cacscade mountains and having set four Washington state soaring records.
+After the conclusion of a number of research projects regarding rain effects, performance measurements, and stall dynamics, the sailplane was being employed extensively through 2015 for cross-country flying, having made a total of five crossings of the Cascade mountains and having set four Washington state soaring records.